Vickie Guerrero: All Elite Wrestling (2019–2023)

 On December 11, 2019, she appeared as a guest commentator for All Elite Wrestling taping of AEW Dark Episode 11 that premiered December 17, 2019 on YouTube.
-According to Guerrero, this appearance caused WWE to "cut her off".
-On July 15, 2020, at Fight for the Fallen, Guerrero was revealed as Nyla Rose's manager.
-On the June 4, 2021, Guerrero also revealed Andrade El Idolo as her new client.
+According to Vickie, this appearance caused WWE to "cut her off".
+On July 15, 2020, at Fight for the Fallen, Vickie was revealed as Nyla Rose's manager.
+On the special Friday June 4, 2021, edition of Dynamite.
+Vickie introduced Andrade El Idolo to AEW.
+For the next two years, Guerrero would primarily appear on AEW's second-tier programming, AEW Dark and Dark: Elevation alongside Nyla Rose and Marina Shafir.
+In February 2023, it was revealed that Vickie and AEW management came to an agreement that Vickie's contract would not be renewed once it expired.
+On April 6, 2023, Vickie's roster page was removed from the AEW website.

 Professional wrestling style and persona

 Guerrero's approach to her work as manager is "to make them shine and do my little part and just be there at the right moment and the right time to do the right thing" while "my role is just an embellishment of the superstar that’s in the ring.
 I don’t want to overshadow them".
-She uses the catchphrase "Excuse me".
+She uses the catchphrase "Excuse me", which draws almost universally negative reaction from the crowd.